Basic information on Etsin

 What kind of data does Etsin contain?

-Etsin contains metadata of research data, from various fields of science.
+Etsin contains metadata about research data from various fields of science.
 Etsin allows you to browse and search for existing datasets.
-It also contains information on how and where to gain access to the actual research data.
+It also contains information on how and where to gain access to the data.

 Which browsers does Etsin support?